 Project Description: The project will consist of rehabilitation and replacement of Bear Valley Road Bridge over the Mojave River.

-Project Lead Agency: Town of Apple Valley Current Development Phase: PS&E/ROW Complete for Beneficial Use: 2024
+Project Lead Agency: Town of Apple Valley Current Development Phase: PS&E/ROW Complete for Beneficial Use: 2024 Funding Plan: The project is funded as shown in the table below.

 BEAR VALLEY BRIDGE OVER MOJAVE RIVER (1,000s)